Chapter 4. User Management

 Update Password from the

-You cannot configure One-Time Passwords for a specific user within the Admin Console.
+You cannot configure other types of credentials for a specific user within the Admin Console.
 This is the responsibility of the user.
-If the user has lost their OTP generator all you can do is disable OTP for them on the
+You can only delete credentials for a user on the

-Credentials tab.
-If OTP is optional in your realm, the user will have to go to the User Account Management service to re-configure a new OTP generator.
+If OTP is conditional in your realm, the user will have to go to the User Account Management service to re-configure a new OTP generator.
 If OTP is required, then the user will be asked to re-configure a new OTP generator when they log in.

 Like passwords, you can alternatively send an email to the user that will ask them to reset their OTP generator.
 Choose